Thessaloniki Property Prices, Growing Fast from a Low Base

 Three Greek series, one periphery-acceleration story

-Thessaloniki minus Greek national, quarterly
+Thessaloniki minus Athens, quarterly

 Methodology